shjala/eve-api/APIv2.md

 Response:

 The response mime type MUST be "application/x-proto-binary".
 The response MUST contain a message with a list of certificates Controller is using.
-The body MUST be a protobuf message of type [certs.ZControllerCert](./proto/certs/certs.proto).
+The body MUST be a protobuf message of type AuthContainer where the AuthBody is a protobuf message of type [certs.ZControllerCert](./proto/certs/certs.proto).

 ### Attestation